samthebest/dump/BasicSecurity.md

 ## 2

 2 factor auth means someone will have to steal your phone as well as your password.

+## 3

+The more complex the technique of authenticating the higher the probability it will contain a flaw or exploit either now, or in the future.
+A password guarantees mathematically a certain level of security.

+Always use the simplest possible thing that works, because that thing will work most predicably and for the longest amount of time.

 ## 6